DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcpropertygridctrl-class.md

  A cor de plano de fundo de valores de propriedade.

  [in] `clrText`
- A cor do texto do valor de propriedade e nomes de propriedade.
+ A cor do texto do valor de propriedade e de nomes de propriedade.

  [in] `clrGroupBackground`
- A cor de plano de fundo de um grupo de propriedades.
+ A cor de plano de fundo de um grupo de propriedade.

  [in] `clrGroupText`
  A nova cor do texto do grupo de propriedades.